 Ineke hails from Zeeland, Netherlands.
 She immigrated with her family and grew up in the St Catharines region.
 She has a B.A. from Calvin College.
 Ineke is on the board of directors of the St. Catharines Federal Liberal Association and works on the policy committee with an emphasis on social justice issues.
 She is also editor of the association newsletter.

 Ineke is married to Ken and is the mother of five and Oma to four young children.
-She has taken a leave of absence to serve as an Ecumenical Accompanier (EA) in the South Hebron Hills of Palestine.
+She served as an Ecumenical Accompanier (EA) in the South Hebron Hills of Palestine.

 Monica Kronemeyer deRegt joined the Christian Courier editorial team in January 2015.
 She recently moved from Ontario to Abbotsford, B.C., with her husband and three children.
 From a very young age, Monica has been drawn to the written word, both as a form of expression but also as a conduit for ministry.
 She believes that everyone has a story to tell, and that God’s story is shared through our stories.
 Monica grew up in northern B.C. and graduated from The King’s University College in Edmonton, Alberta.
 In addition to writing and editing, Monica loves reading (especially out loud to her children every night!), cooking, learning, singing, and exploring new places with her family, although she is known to be left behind reading every single plaque and trail marker and information poster along the way!
 Monica invites readers to contact her with ideas for the Features pages, and looks forward to exploring together with the Christian Courier community what it means to follow Christ in every part of the story of our lives.

 Rachel Baarda grew up in the St. Catharines area, where she wrote her first story for Christian Courier when she was ten years old.
 She has a B.A. in English from Brock University and an M.A. in Communications from the University of Ottawa.
-After moving back home from Ottawa, she was involved in City Kidz's ministry to inner-city children in Hamilton.
-She currently is a communications intern for Faith Today and the Evangelical Fellowship of Canada.
+She also is social media coordinator for the Evangelical Fellowship of Canada.
+When she's not doing social media online, she enjoys writing for Christian Courier and other publications.